enzoevers/CompressionOffloading/README.md

 See [DevEnvSetup.md](./DevEnvSetup.md).

 Note that all development should keep the following targets in mind:
-- x86 Linux
+- x86 Linux | Windows | MacOS
-- x86 Windows
+- ARM MacOS
 - ARM Zynq

 ## Plan